One Planet Development in Wales

 4.15.2 One Planet Developments may take a number of forms.
 They can either be single homes, co-operative communities or larger settlements.
 They may be located within or adjacent to existing settlements, or be situated in the open countryside.

-- Over a reasonable length of time (no more than 5 years), to provide for the minimum needs of the inhabitants in terms of income, food, energy and waste assimilation from land-based employment.
+- Over a reasonable length of time (no more than 5 years), provide for 65% of your minimum needs*, through growing your own food and from the proceeds of your land-based business.

-We run courses on how to do this, based on my book, The One Planet Life, which is a kind of manual and ‘big book of everything’ for sustainable living.
+We run courses on how to look for suitable land and write your management plan based on the manual The One Planet Life, which is a ‘big book of everything’ for sustainable living.

-When they have secured planning permission they have five years to meet the criteria.
-They can also use the ‘one planet’ label on their products.
+When you have secured planning permission you have five years to meet the criteria.
+You can then use the ‘one planet’ label on your products.
 This has been developed for marketing purposes by the One Planet Council.
+Here is an example of it in use:

 Measurable and provable